eniac/coral/README.md

 # Coral

-This is an implementation of Coral, a system for generating zero-knowledge proofs that a committed document matches is consistent with a public Context Free Grammar
+This is an implementation of Coral, a system for generating zero-knowledge proofs that a committed document matches is consistent with a public Context Free Grammar.
-The details of Coral are described in our paper: Coral: Fast Succinct Non-Interactive Zero-Knowledge CFG Proofs.
+The details of Coral are described in our paper: [Coral: Fast Succinct Non-Interactive Zero-Knowledge CFG Proofs](https://eprint.iacr.org/2025/1420).

 ## Compile